 Budapest was once called the “Pearl of the Danube” for its unprecedented beauty and striking architecture.
 This city of thermal baths, ruined bars, and caves that were hidden behind the Iron Curtain is nowadays a major destination in the centre of Europe with something to offer everyone.
-Below you will find my favourite Budapest sights and what to do by district.
+Below you will find my favourite Budapest sights and what to do in each district.

 The Hungarian capital is really two cities separated by the Danube river.
 They were merged together in 1873.
 On the West Bank, you have hilly Buda, with its medieval vibe, cobblestones, Old Town, Castle and panoramic vistas.
 On the East end, is Pest which is mostly flat and comprises most of the urban area of the city, including some of the most iconic sites built in the 19th century, such as the Parliament, Saint Stephen’s Basilica, Dohany utca (Street) Synagogue to name a few.